mangalam-research/salve-dom/README.md

 =====

 The library is written in TypeScript but can be used by JavaScript code.
-The wed editor mentioned above is still implemented in ES5 and uses `salve-dom` without problem.
+The wed editor mentioned above was still implemented in ES5 when it started using `salve-dom`, though it has since been converted to TypeScript.

-However, if you are using JavaScript you still need to pay attention to the TypeScript annotations and pay special attention to:
+However, if you are using JavaScript you still need to pay attention to the TypeScript annotations and pay *special* attention to:

 1. What is public and what is not public in the API.
 Anything that the TypeScript type annotations do not expose to TypeScript code is private.